-But nowadays due to advanced technological researches, it is getting easier to get past most of the security protocol and many business owners are tensed about the same issue.
+But nowadays due to advanced technological research, it is getting easier to get past most of the security protocol and many business owners are tense about the same issue.

 There is much customer-related information which is the most important database for any organization and with the help of Access Control, organizations try to keep it safe and secure.
 But due to the inefficient and irresponsible selection of an Access control system, the information can be displayed to almost everyone in the organization.
 People do not think another second when they get access to files and information which they aren’t supposed to get.